Alopecia Mucinosa (Follicular Mucinosis)

 Pathophysiology

 Alopecia mucinosa is a disease process defined histopathologically by mucin deposition in hair follicles and sebaceous glands, which undergo epithelial reticular degeneration.
-The exact pathogenesis is unknown, although the role of circulating immune complexes and cell-mediated immunity has been considered.
-The 3 clinical variants of the disease consist of a primary acute disorder of young persons, a primary chronic disorder of older persons, and a secondary disorder associated with benign or malignant disease.
+The exact pathogenesis is unknown, though circulating immune complexes and cell-mediated immunity may play a role.
+The disease has three clinical variants, as follows:

-The primary disorder of young persons consists of focal cutaneous lesions with limited progression.
+The primary acute disorder of young persons consists of focal cutaneous lesions with limited progression.
 Lesions are typically limited to the head, the neck, and the shoulders (see the image below).
 Most lesions spontaneously resolve between 2 months and 2 years.
-Pediatric cases comprise most of this type of alopecia mucinosa, with the remainder of patients being younger than 40 years.
+The majority of cases occur in pediatric patients, with the remainder occurring in patients younger than 40 years.
 Neonatal follicular mucinosis has also been reported.
+[1] Alopecia mucinosa may also manifest as acneiform lesions in young patients; this variant is typically benign and is not associated with cutaneous T-cell lymphoma (CTCL) or MF.
 [2]

 Drug-induced alopecia mucinosa has been associated with the use of adalimumab [8] and imatinib.
 [9]